ucll-scripting/exercises/scripting/01-io/05-remove-comments/explanations.md

 When an application wants access to a certain file, it must ask the OS for permission.
-If the OS determines the file is available for use, i.e. not claimed by another application, the application receives exclusive access to the file.
+If the OS determines the file is available for use, i.e., not claimed by another application, the application receives exclusive access to the file.
 This 'requesting access' is referred to as *opening a file*, hence the name `open` in Python.